soluml/at-rule-packer/README.md

 ### Source Maps

 As nodes are moving and shuffling around, Source Maps may not always be 100% accurate.

+### Native CSS Nesting

+Since the initial release of this tool, the Web Platform has introduced native [CSS Nesting](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting).
+This plugin does not identify duplicate at-rules within nested rules.

 ## LICENSE